Are you needing to add a new website to Google Analytics 4 and you’re wondering what the steps are to set it up properly?

 Not using ExactMetrics yet?
 Get started today!

-And don’t forget to follow us on Twitter and Facebook to get to know the latest tutorials on Google Analytics.
+And don’t forget to follow us on X and Facebook for the latest tutorials on Google Analytics.